mikeCenters/Baby-Affinity/README.md

 ## Upcoming Features

 ## ToDo
+- FIXME: Implement New App Store Receipt Authentication.
 - FIXME: Create Shared List

+- RELEASE: 2.0

-- FIXME: Added App Icon
+- FIXME: Search and Add Names
 - FIXME: Add Tags to create categories.
 - FIXME: Add precurated top names as a banner to add names to your favorites.
 These could be pulled from the global list as rising names or top 10 global names.
-- FIXME: Implement New App Store Receipt Authentication.
 - FIXME: Update the Unit Tests.